Neutral phylogenetic models and their role in tree-based biodiversity measures: Introduction

-A {\em birth--death tree} $\T_t$ is a rooted tree generated by a stochastic process of binary splitting and death of lineages, starting from a single individual at time $0$ and acting for time $t$.
-The tree $\T_t$ is {\em complete} if it includes lineages that become extinct by time $t$, whereas a {\em reduced} birth-death tree is obtained from the complete tree by removing these extinct lineages.
+A {\em birth--death tree} $\T_t$ is a rooted tree generated by a stochastic process of binary splitting and death of lineages, starting from a single lineage at time $0$ and acting for time $t$.
+The tree $\T_t$ is {\em complete} if it includes lineages that become extinct by time $t$, whereas a {\em reduced} birth-death tree is obtained from the complete tree by removing these extinct lineages (this reduced tree is also referred to in the literature as the {\em reconstructed tree}).
 Notice that a reduced birth-death tree with extant species set $X$ induces a discrete phylogenetic $X$--tree (by ignoring the edge lengths, and the `stem' edge at the top of the tree), as indicated in Fig.~\ref{figfirst}(lower left).
 For either class of trees, a {\em pendant} edge in a tree is an edge incident with a leaf; all other edges are {\em interior}.

 By convention, a vertex of out-degree 2 in a phylogenetic tree represents an ancestral speciation event.
 This would typically involves a lineage splitting off from an existing lineage and forming a new species.
 However, there is usually no distinction made in a birth-death (or phylogenetic) tree as to which of the two edges corresponds to the formation of a `new' species, rather than a continuation of the existing one.
-This distinction has been noted by others (e.g. \cite{ald96, lam13a}) and it can change how one measures quantities, such as the number of times new species were generated in the path that leads to a given present-day species.
+This distinction has been noted by others (e.g. \cite{ald96, lam13a}, and invoking the asymmetry between parent and offspring lineages (as Yule did in his original model of genera evolution) can change how one measures various quantities.
 To address this, we use the term {\em evolutionary tree} for a tree that makes explicit which of the two edges directed out of a degree-2 vertex corresponds to the newly forming species (the horizontal edges in Fig.~\ref{figfirst} upper (right)).
-Evolutionary trees also show lineages that lead to extinct taxa, and so we define the {\em reduced evolutionary tree} to be the tree obtained from an evolutionary tree by (i) ignoring extinct lineages, and (ii) not treating a lineage as a new species if it branches off a lineage that has no surviving taxa at the present.
-This is illustrated in Fig.~\ref{figfirst} (lower right).
-Once again, ignoring edge lengths in a reduced evolutionary tree leads to a discrete phylogenetic tree.
-These concepts are illustrated in Fig.~\ref{figfirst} (the circled vertices in the figure correspond to the root of the discrete phylogenetic tree).